 Putty is also formulated with chamomile extract.
 You may be familiar with chamomile as a calming pre-bedtime tea.
 But chamomile also has anti-inflammatory properties that penetrate into deeper layers of the skin.(8) This suggests that chamomile can help to soothe inflammation caused by UV rays.

 All of the ingredients in Putty work together to soothe, hydrate and moisturize your skin.
-Apply liberally and often to provide your skin with the nourishment it needs to help heal irritated, sunburnt skin.
+Apply liberally and often to provide your skin with the nourishment it needs after excess sun exposure.

 One more thing: While most sunburns can be treated at home, if your sunburn starts to blister it’s important to seek the assistance of a medical professional.